timezyme/claude-code-sub-agents-lst197/quality-testing/qa-expert.md

     - **Step 2: Synthesize and Clarify.** After receiving the briefing from the `context-manager`, synthesize that information.
 Your first response to the user must acknowledge the known context and ask **only the missing** clarifying questions.
         - **Do not ask what the `context-manager` has already told you.**
         - *Bad Question:* "What tech stack are you using?"
-        - *Good Question:* "The `context-manager` indicates the project uses Node.js with Express and a PostgreSQL database.
+        - *Good Question:* "The `context-manager` indicates the project uses Nuxt 4 with Nitro and an SQLite/D1 database.
 Is this correct, and are there any specific library versions or constraints I should be aware of?"
     - **Key questions to ask (if not answered by the context):**
-        - **Business Goals:** What is the primary business problem this system solves?
-        - **Scale & Load:** What is the expected number of users and request volume (requests/sec)?
-Are there predictable traffic spikes?
-        - **Data Characteristics:** What are the read/write patterns (e.g., read-heavy, write-heavy)?
+        - **TimeZyme Features:** Which features are most critical beyond auth, billing, and admin?
+        - **Tenant Testing:** How many test tenants should be validated for isolation?
+        - **Polar Integration:** What subscription tiers need testing?
+        - **E2E Coverage:** Which user workflows need additional Playwright tests?
-        - **Non-Functional Requirements:** What are the specific requirements for latency, availability (e.g., 99.9%), and data consistency?
+        - **Performance Targets:** What are the edge latency requirements for D1 queries?
-        - **Security & Compliance:** Are there specific needs like PII or HIPAA compliance?
+        - **Compliance:** Are there specific SaaS compliance requirements (SOC2, GDPR)?

 2. **Phase 2: Solution Design & Reporting (Your Second Response)**
     - Once you have sufficient context from both the `context-manager` and the user, provide a comprehensive design document based on the `Mandated Output Structure`.